 - The Oral Presentation (sometimes called a Defense) may consist of:

 - A 30-40 minute Oral seminar presention in front of fellow graduate students and faculty members, followed by 10-20 minutes of a Question and Answers session.
+A seminar presentation is similar to the Department's Friday afternoon seminars.

 - A 30-40 minute Oral seminar presentation in front of your graduate committee with selected invitees, followed by 10-20 minutes of a Question & Answer session.